google/binexport/README.md

 #### Prerequisites

-The preferred build environment is Debian testing (version 10, "Buster").
+The preferred build environment is Debian 11 ("Bullseye").

 This should install all the necessary packages: